Griffyndor/Coursera_Capstone/The Battle of the Neighborhoods - Week 1.md

 **Problem Statement**

 What is / are the best location(s) for Jamaican cuisine in New York City?
 In what Neighborhood and/or borough should the investor open a Jamaican restaurant to have the best chance of being successful?
-Where would I go in New York City to have the best Japanese food?
+Where would I go in New York City to have the best Jamaican food?

 **Data**